 How do I get my loved one into treatment?

-Encourage them to call at any time to schedule an appointment.
+Encourage them to call to schedule an appointment.
 You may initiate the call and give some information first to show your support, but those over the age of 18 must request services for themselves.

 What do I do if my friend or family is continuing to abuse substances or won’t take their psychiatric medication?

 Encourage them to comply with their treatment program and notify the Regional employee that assists them.
-You may contact Emergency Services 24 hours a day to give information that will be relayed to the person’s treatment provider.
+You may contact Regional's Emergency Services & Access Department 24 hours a day to give information that will be relayed to the person’s treatment provider.